JRaunak/Python/Tic Tac Toe/README.md

 - A Dependency named 'Winnings.dat' consists of some serialized data for the script

 # About
-- Running the .exe file doesn't require any download or even python installed<br>It is a standalone program.
+- Running the .exe file doesn't require any download or even python installed.<br>It is a standalone program.
+The Winnings.dat file is essential
 - The .exe file is for those who just want to play the game.
 - Those who want to check the source code, or make changes in it shall use the python script.
 - To run the python script, all the non-optional modules/libraries are required.